-The Word Count area displays the number of total and unique words in the story.
+The Word Count area displays the number of total and unique words in the story or layout.

-The Character Count area displays the total number of characters and specific language characters.
+The Character Count area displays the total number of characters and specific language characters in the story or layout.

-→ Private Use Characters are unique characters specified within a range of the Unicode character set by individuals, organizations, and software vendors outside the ISO and Unicode Consortium.
+Private Use Characters are unique characters specified within a range of the Unicode character set by individuals, organizations, and software vendors outside the ISO and Unicode Consortium.